 Once the complete application and all the relevant documentation are received, the University will assess the request for a release Letter in accordance with the Transfer and Release for International Students Policy, and notify you of the outcome within 10 working days.

 If your application for a release letter is successful

 - you must withdraw from your units using eStudent

 - your Confirmation of Enrolment for student visa purposes will be cancelled, and the DIBP will be informed

+- you should contact the nearest DIBP to inform them of the change and seek advice on whether a new student visa is required.
 For more information on how the transfer and release affects your student visa, please visit the DIBP website.

 Transfer to Macquarie University

 If you wish to transfer to Macquarie University from another registered provider prior to the completion of six months of study in their course it must be under one of the following conditions:

 - The original registered provider has issued a written release letter

 - You are a government sponsored student and your sponsor provides written support for your transfer